kartgoel/HydraDocumentation/docs/library.rst

 This HTML file

-To learn about using the web-based library, see here: :ref:`libaryFE`
+To learn about using the web-based library, see here: :ref:`libraryFE`

 setExp
 ----------------